AStarStartup/AStartupMCC/readme.md

 ## Mission and Vision

-The mission of the Astartup Toolkit is to provide you with the tools your startup needs to innovate and compete in the international market.
-Our vision is to make your startup an A startup with the A* Startup.
+The Mission of the Astartup is to navigate your startup to success.
+Our vision is to make your startup an A startup.

 ## License